totten/loco/doc/about.md

 it gives a lot of the values I wanted from Docker (e.g.  reproducing specific builds; safely mixing versions and switching versions; avoiding conflicts with the host OS; using manifest-files and/or binaries for distribution).

-It does have an issue -- on OSX/Ubuntu, there's no mechanism for starting and stopping nix-based services, such as Redis or MySQL.  (*That gets into NixOS and NixOps -- which pose the same issue for me as Docker on OSX.*) You have to run each command manually (or setup a local process management script).
+It does have an issue -- on OSX/Ubuntu, there's no mechanism for starting and stopping nix-based services, such as Redis or MySQL.  (*That gets into NixOS and NixOps -- which, as near as I can tell, would pose the same issue as Docker on OSX.*) You have to run each command manually (or setup a local process management script).
 I like how `docker-compose` handles this problem: create a project with its own YAML file; start+stop the project; stitch together the services with environment-variables.
 I just need it to run local processes (without the Docker bits).
 Hence, the "local-compose" (`loco`).

 ## Critical Comparison

-* Strictly speaking, `loco` a process-manager.
+* Strictly speaking, `loco` is a process-manager.
 It starts, stops, and restarts processes.
 That puts it in the same category as sysvinit, runit, or systemd -- but it wasn't conceived for managing a full OS, so it lacks (e.g.) setuid support.
 It is easier to reproduce on additional workstations because it doesn't require any root/sudo/superuser privileges, and it generally doesn't rely on the host OS for configuration management.
 It just runs a couple processes as a regular user.

 * Stylistically, it's more like docker-compose -- one creates a per-project YAML dot-file.
 The file lists all the services you want, and these are glued together with a few environment variables.
 Your work is scoped to a specific project/folder -- and not the host OS.
+To cleanup, just delete the folder.
+To try out a variant of the config, just make a copy of the folder (or a branch of the git repo).

 * Architecturally, it is thinner, less opinionated, and more-limited in value/scope than docker/docker-compose/k8s; which means:

     * It makes no pretense of providing binary-distribution, network/machine management, or enhanced process-isolation.
-      It just uses POSIX API's like `chdir()`, `exec()`, and `getpid()`.
+      It just uses POSIX API's like `exec()` and `getpid()`.

     * All host platforms (including OSX) can achieve native performance.